nhsconnect/document-store-prototype/README.md

 ## Running Locally

 It is possible to run the Document Store backend locally (excl.
 Cognito and CIS2).
 Auth through the UI will still require either Cognito to be set up in AWS, or CIS2 to be configured.
-This is determined by the value of `CIS2_FEDERATED_IDENTITY_PROVIDER_ENABLED` feature toggle in the frontend.

 ### Running The Document Store